Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ```
 ![](img/20230624-042415.png)

+**Pro Tip**: As the company adopts the labeling system, the need to change label names may come up.
+You can always change the `DisplayName` but you can't change the `Name`.
+Use a convention for the `Name` parameter such as `myorg_` followed by a GUID.
+This will allow you to change the `DisplayName` without having to recreate the label.

 ### Removing Sensitivity Labels and Policies
 To remove a sensitivity label, you must first remove the label from all label policies.
 Use the following commands to remove a label from a single label policy or all policies: